pdeffendol/spatial_adapter/spec/README.txt

 Create an empty database "spatial_adapter" and ensure that the PostGIS extensions are loaded.

-run "rake spec:postgis" to run the specs
+run "rake spec:postgresql" to run the specs

 == MySQL